Cynthia FitzGerald, PhD-Director

-Cynthia shares in the joy and affirmation of our Stroke Center students for their resilience and accomplishments this year, and she looks forward to working with students and families in the years ahead.
+Cynthia shares in the joy and affirmation of our Stroke Center students for their resilience and accomplishments.
+She enjoys working with students, caregivers, and families.
 Her background includes caring for multi-generational family needs as a counselor and teaching about human development and aging issues as a professor of psychology.
 She has also worked as a director of support services, dean, and most recently as the Director of Allied Health at Cabrillo.
 Beyond work she enjoys engaging in painting, gardening, tennis, time in the redwoods, and playing with her grandchildren on a regular basis.

 Terri comes to the Stroke Center after working at the Cabrillo College Small Business Development Center as a program administrative assistant for over 8 years.
 She has a B.A.
 Degree in Psychology, and also attended Cabrillo College as a student.
-Terri has lived in Santa Cruz County for 16 years, and she enjoys nature photography trips and walking her dog at the beach.
+Terri has lived in Santa Cruz County since 1999, and she enjoys nature photography trips and walking her dog at the beach.

 Lenny Norton is an Adaptive Physical Education Instructor, a licensed Physical Therapist and certified Yoga Instructor.
 He modifies his Mobility/ADAPT classes to include adaptive yoga for disabled students.
 Lenny has a private Physical Therapy practice incorporating Therapeutic Yoga combined with traditional Physical Therapy principles.
 He has been at Cabrillo since 2006.
 “I am fortunate to be part of a program so vital to our community.”